TayConn/TayConn.github.io/README.md

 # Portfolio

-A straightforward portfolio repository to hold the code for my portfolio site.
+A straightforward portfolio repository to hold the code for my portfolio site located here: https://tayconn.github.io/